A Nation Lost

 So where does this lead me to the nature of God’s inclusion?

 I have currently landed on the view that God clearly invites all to be in relationship with him, to receive his love and embrace.
 This invitation is not based on anything we have done, said or achieved but freely because of his generosity towards us.
 The invitation is to be in relationship with him, to know the peace of redemption and the power of resurrection that counteracts and transforms death into eternal life.
 This invitation has instructions attached to it as to how you accept and enjoy the party; instructions that if not followed means you will not be admitted to the party despite you holding an invitation.
 In this way God does not pre-empt inclusion with exclusivity but rather we, in our natural inclinations and sin exclude ourselves.
-When we turn up to a swimming party with the appropriate swimming costume you will not be allowed into the swimming pool and will not fully participate in the party. this does not change God’s desire for you to be included but you have chosen to ignore the instructions.
+When we turn up to a swimming party without the appropriate swimming costume you will not be allowed into the swimming pool and will not fully participate in the party.
+This does not change God’s desire for you to be included but you have chosen to ignore the instructions.
 God will do all that is possible to rectify that mistake or failure but it requires you acknowledge you made a mistake.

-What I see conservatives saying is that if you are not clear as to what the stipulations or instructions say then you are clearly not invited.
-People must come wearing the same swimming costume, have washed thoroughly, must know all the rules of the pool before getting in or otherwise you will be shamed and thrown out.
+What I hear conservatives saying is that if you are not clear as to what the stipulations or instructions say then you are clearly not invited.
+People must come wearing the same swimming costume, have washed thoroughly, must know all the rules of the pool before getting in otherwise you will be shamed and thrown out.

 We can feel as though we are being excluded because of who we are and we feel the sting of rejection profoundly.
 We are never good at identifying and taking responsibility in the role we play in our own exclusion.
 There are many parts of ourselves that technically exclude us from the party and we must be attentive to those and request help from God who, in his grace, promises to do so.
 The truth is that both the speck and the plank must be removed from the eyes.
 Anakin felt excluded from the Jedi Order; he was not welcome.
 This, however, was his pride and arrogance.
 He held a morally superior position and this contaminated his mind from accepting the necessary correction and teaching of others.
 The Jedi Order struggled to include Anakin in their life because he was complicated and messy and resisted the change and was a risk.